 Email

-Some email breaches are unintentional—caused by employees emailing sensitive information to the wrong party or an intended recipient forwarding it to an unauthorized recipient—but most email data exfiltration is malicious.
+Some email data exportation and breaches are unintentional—caused by employees emailing sensitive information to the wrong party or an intended recipient forwarding it to an unauthorized recipient—but most email data exfiltration is malicious.
 Phishing emails purport to be from a reputable institution to lure recipients into divulging sensitive information.
 While standard phishing emails tend to be generic, spear phishing emails are specific, seeming like they’re from a trusted sender.
 Clicking on links in those emails can launch malware or ransomware that could infect an entire corporate network, leading to massive data leaks.

 Unsecure devices